-Eric leads MacArthur’s work focused on advancing technology in the public interest.
-This includes grantmaking seeking to strengthen civil liberties in the digital age and building the ecosystem of organization’s addressing the social and rights-based implications of machine intelligence through research, policy and practice.
+Eric leads MacArthur’s Technology in the Public Interest program that is focused on strengthening civil rights and civil liberties in the digital age and building the ecosystem of organization’s addressing the social implications of artificial intelligence-related technologies.

-Eric is Vice Chair of the Board of Directors of Partnership on Artificial Intelligence and a member of the World Economic Forum’s Artificial Intelligence, the Internet of Things, and the Future of Trust Network.
+Eric is Vice Chair of the Board of Directors of Partnership on Artificial Intelligence.
 He holds an MSc from the London School of Economics and a B.A. from Saint Louis University.